k2view-academy/K2View-Academy/articles/99_Broadway/27_broadway_data_inspection.md

 ### How Do I Edit the Schema Using the Data Viewer?

-Additional way to edit the schema is using the [Data Viewer]().
-Click **Edit Schema** in the output argument's properties to open **Edit Schema** pop-up window.
-Then you can edit the schema manually and submit your change.
-The yellow segment will be refreshed and will display the updated schema.
+The [Data Viewer]() can also be used to edit a schema.
+To do so, click **Edit Schema** in the output argument's properties to open **Edit Schema** pop-up window.
+Edit the schema manually and submit your change.
+The yellow segment is refreshed and displays the updated schema.

 ![image](/articles/99_Broadway/images/99_27_04_data_viewer.PNG)